bulafish/bulafish.github.io/_posts/2019-05-28-Deploy-Kubernetes-on-CentOS7.md

 # tags: []
 ---

 Container has been very popular recently.
-There are many different tools that can manage/orchestration containers and recently I am looking into [Kubernetes](https://kubernetes.io/).
+There are many different tools that can manage/orchestration containers and recently I am looking into [Kubernetes](https://kubernetes.io/){:target="_blank"}.
 A brief introduction,

-> Kubernetes (K8s) is an open-source system for automating deployment, scaling, and management of containerized applications.
+> [Kubernetes (K8s)](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) is an open-source system for automating deployment, scaling, and management of containerized applications.

-Cloud service providers such as AWS, Azure, GCP, have their own kubernetes services such as EKS, AKS and GKE.
+Cloud service providers such as AWS, Azure, GCP, have their own kubernetes services such as [EKS](http://images/flower.png%20Kubernetes%20(K8s)%20is%20an%20open-source%20system%20for%20automating%20deployment,%20scaling,%20and%20management%20of%20containerized%20applications.), [AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/) and [GKE](https://azure.microsoft.com/en-us/services/kubernetes-service/).
 With those fully managed service, users can get kubernetes service with only a few clicks and not to worry about high availability and elasticity.

 But there are still some customers that choose to host/maintain their own kubernetes locally due to some policy/regulation requirements.
 Therefore this article is going to show you how to build kubernetes step by step on CentOS7.